andredecio/AndresIntelligentEnglishLearning/README.md

 v1.006p  Created CONVERSATION and READINGWRITING module types, and adjusted return messaging . v1.006q  LISTENINGSPEAKING module type, and modified functiont to create audio from text passage and upload . v1.006r  LISTENINGSPEAKING module fixed to update learningContent with the audio url.
-Also  prompt Gemini to produce the SSML string to introduce pauses.
+Also  prompt Gemini to produce the SSML string to introduce pauses. v1.006r  Created ModuleContent screen to attach/remove lessons from course, and display modules in frienly fashion for selection.